 This somewhat basic course will provide students with knowledge and hands-on experiences related to house framing/construction, brick and concrete block masonry, land surveying, residential plumbing, residential electrical and residential building codes/regulations.
 In addition, students will learn about machine and power tool operations that are common to the industry.
 A major emphasis will be placed on safety, as it relates to each area.
 By taking this course, students will develop skills to improve their chances of obtaining a job/career in the residential construction industry and/or will better prepare themselves for post-secondary educational opportunities related to the field.
+Starting with the 2020-21 school year, taking this course could provide you with Carpentry Certification.

 Note: Students who take this course might be required to take a 1-2 days off of school to work on projects that take place off of school's campus.
 However, students will never be required to take off of school if the grades in any of their other classes are in jeopardy.
+Starting with